-5.3.4 Base Incentive Levels and Number of Events
+4.3.4 Base Incentive Levels and Number of Events

-Unlike conventional DR programs, it was critical that the XSP have regular events to test out the ability of participants to provide excess load.
-As a result, XSP events were called for all participants every month, and the number of events called per month was dependent on the nomination period selected.
+Unlike conventional DR programs, it is important that the XSP have regular events to test out the ability of participants to provide excess load.
+As a result, XSP events are called for all participants every month, and the number of events called per month is dependent on the nomination period selected.
+Given the changes in nomination options, the incentive levels varied between the original and current XSP: